Sneakers Blu-ray Movie

 Robert Redford leads a group of highly-skilled hackers who get hired to do security checks.
 Their clients are big banks and private corporations that want the best protection money can buy.

-This film looks somewhat dated now, but it is still a lot of fun to watch.
-It is very well paced and the different subplots are intelligently linked to keep the viewer guessing for as long as possible.
-A few of the big twists are somewhat predictable, but a few also come with brilliant extensions that manage to surprise.
+Sneakers looks somewhat dated now, especially when it tries to be too intelligent, but it still entertains quite well.
+It has a good sense of humor, and its different subplots are nicely linked to keep the audience guessing for as long as possible.
+A few of the big twists are somewhat predictable, but several also come with brilliant extensions that manage to surprise.

-The film’s biggest weakness is the presence of random political speeches addressing social inequality and the upcoming New World Order.
-The various sequences where Marty’s old friend Cosmo recites his grand ideas are particularly disappointing.
-The finale where the ‘sneakers’ meet an unusually flexible government negotiator also feels like an unusually long blooper.
+The narrative's biggest weakness is its enthusiastic promotion of random political speeches addressing social inequality and the upcoming New World Order.
+The various sequences where Marty’s old friend Cosmo (Ben Kingsley) recites his grand ideas are particularly annoying.
+The final act, where the ‘sneakers’ meet an unusually flexible government negotiator (James Earl Jones), also looks like an extract from a parody.

-Sneakers was lensed by cinematographer John Lindley (Phil Alden Robinson’s Field of Dreams, Joseph Ruben’s Sleeping with the Enemy).
-The film’s soundtrack was composed by James Horner (James Cameron’s Titanic 3D, Mel Gibson’s Braveheart).
+Phil Alden Robinson's worked with cinematographer John Lindley (Phil Alden Robinson’s Field of Dreams, Joseph Ruben’s Sleeping with the Enemy), whose camera movement and choices of light and color make Sneakers appear a lot more stylish than it deserves to be.
+The soundtrack was created by James Horner (James Cameron’s Titanic 3D, Mel Gibson’s Braveheart).

 Sneakers Blu-ray Movie, Video Quality 3.5 of 5